DragonPyConf/dragonpy.com/sponsors.md

 </table>

-Custom packages are also available, we would be happy to tailor a personal package for you.
+Custom packages are also available, we would be happy to tailor a personal package for you, especially if you are a smaller team, a non-profit or a social enterprise.
 Just let us know your goal and budget.

-Please write an inquiry to sponsoring@dragonpy.com.
+Please write an inquiry to sponsors@dragonpy.com.
 Thanks for supporting Python community and education!